SolomonYakubu/bluetooth-home-automation/README.md

 ## 🧐 About <a name = "about"></a>

-This project was inspired by Laziness😂😂, well lazy people finds easy ways to solve problems..
+This project was inspired by Laziness😂😂, well lazy people find easy ways to solve problems..
 In my case, i built a simple Home Automation System so that i wouldn't have to keep getting up to turn on/off switches.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 You'll need; a PC running windows 7 and above, most prefferably windows 10.
 An android phone and a little patience 👌